-Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. tes billed by the facility (i.e., hospital or surgical center) are.
-Any costs associated with the professional charge (i. (b). • YOUR PHYSICIAN MUST GET PREC refer to Section 3 to be sure which services CERTIFICATION FOR HOSPITAL STAYS.
-Please s require precertification.
-Benefit Description You Pay npatient hospital High Room and board, such as: Nothing • Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above semiprivate room rate.
-Other hospital services and supplies, such as: Nothing • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood or blood plasma • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Inpatient dental procedures, as follows: - limited hospitalization benefit for certain procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure - the plan will cover the hospitalization, but not the cost of professional dental services - Conditions for which hospitalization would be covered include hemophilia and heart disease.
-The need for anesthesia by itself, is not a condition.
-Not covered: All charges
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The High Option has no deductible.
+The calendar year deductible is \$500 per person, \$1,000 per Self Plus One enrollment, or \$1,000 per Self and Family enrollment for the Standard Option.
+Where the deductible applies the words "after deductible" are added. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
+Please refer to Section 3 to be sure which services require precertification.

+Benefit Description You Pav Inpatient hospital High Standard Room and board, such as: Nothing 10% coinsurance after deductible Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above semiprivate room rate.
+Other hospital services and supplies, such as: Nothing 10% coinsurance after deductible Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and x-rays Blood or blood plasma Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Inpatient dental procedures, as follows: limited hospitalization benefit for certain procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure - the plan will cover the hospitalization, but not the cost of professional dental services